Krakow, Poland is seriously underrated. By leaps and bounds.

 1. Krakow Free Walking Tour

 There are so many interesting parts to Krakow it is hard to see all of them by yourself.
 Luckily, there are tons of free walking tours throughout the city.
 We took a total of 3 free walking tours while in Krakow: Old Town Tour, Jewish Tour and the Macabre (aka "Krakow's Darkest Secrets) Tour, which takes place at night.

-2. Visit Rynek Główny, the heart of Krakow's old town
+2. Visit the heart of Krakow's old town

 While touring the old town tour, we got to see the Rynek Główny, the main square in the old town.
 It's a massive square that holds the famous Cloth Hall, St. Mary's Basilica, and Church of St. Wojciech.